How to Achieve Your Goals Through Behaviour Change

 The reason getting as specific as possible is important is because the more specific your goal is, the more specific you can be about the behaviours and habits you need to achieve those results.
-And the more specific your action plans will be too.
 The more specific your behaviours, habits, and actions are, the more specific your results will be.
-So be as specific as you can with this whole process.
+So get as specific as you can.

-Step 2 – as you think about that goal or change you want to achieve consider these three questions:
+Step 2 – As you think about the outcome or change you want to achieve consider these three questions:

-Based on your answers to those two questions, what action will you take, and when will you take it, to ensure you are fostering the behaviours and habits that will support you in achieving specific results?
+- Based on your answers to those two questions, what action will you take, and when will you take it, to ensure you are fostering the behaviours and habits that will support you in achieving the specific results you want?

-So, why you should bother taking the time and effort to make this process an ongoing part of your strategy to achieve your goals or create change is because having a process that integrates the right behaviours and habits with specific actions and tasks is a powerful way to set yourself up to succeed with achieving the goals consistently.
+Having a process that integrates the right behaviours and habits with specific actions and tasks is a powerful way to set yourself up to succeed.